Littlest Pet Shop: Littlest Pet Shop (2008)

+A video game developed by Electronic Arts was released in October 2008 for Windows, Wii, and Nintendo DS.
+The goal of the game was to build the largest collection of pets and "complete" your LPS world.
+Three versions of the game were released for the Nintendo DS upon original release – Jungle, Garden, and Winter.
+A fourth version, Spring, was released for the DS in 2009.
+Each Littlest Pet Shop title included universal and exclusive pets.
+The Wii version included all universal and exclusive pets from the DS versions, excluding the later released Spring version.
+In 2009, a stripped-down DSIWare version was released.

+Littlest Pet Shop Friends (2009)

+A sequel to Littlest Pet Shop video game, Littlest Pet Shop: Friends, was released in October 2009 for Wii and Nintendo DS.
+The aim of the game was to gather materials for the "Party Palace" and invite pets to add to the party’s guestlist.
+Like the first title, there was a singular version for the Wii and multiple versions for the Nintendo DS – Country Friends, City Friends, and Beach Friends.
+Each version had exclusive pets unavailable on the other DS versions.

+Littlest Pet Shop Biggest Stars (2010)

+In 2010, Hasbro released Littlest Pet Shop Biggest Stars, the third in the trilogy of Littlest Pet Shop console games.
+This title was a Nintendo DS exclusive.
+Three versions of the game were released: Pink Team, Blue Team, and Purple Team.
+Players need to train their pets in minigames so the pets can join the pink, blue, or purple team.

+Mobile games

 Littlest Pet Shop (2012)

 A mobile game based on the 2012 cartoon series, developed by Gameloft.
 It was released on November 22, 2012.
 Toys released during this time period came bundled with tokens that could be scanned to win in-game prizes.
+The game has been discontinued.

 Littlest Pet Shop: Your World (2014)

 The second mobile game from Gameloft, released in 2014.
 This game attracted some criticism for its use of expensive microtransactions, with real money being used to purchase an in-game currency used to buy new pets.
 Similar to the 2012 game's token system, the game utilized "zap codes", codes similar to QR codes which are printed on the pets themselves.
-Players can collect and care for 150 different virtual pets based on the toys, with their world expanding as the user plays more.
+Players could collect and care for 150 different virtual pets based on the toys, with their world expanding as the user plays more.
+The game has been discontinued.